Briefing: professional ethics

 How do lawyers handle this same professional dilemma?
 The emphasis is on ‘(honesty and) integrity’.

-The Law Society governs solicitors in the UK.
+The Law Society is the professional body for solicitors in England and Wales.
 Its code requires solicitors to:

 - uphold the rule of law and the proper administration of justice